powsybl/.github/CONTRIBUTING.md

 1. Follow all instructions in [the template](PULL_REQUEST_TEMPLATE.md)
 2. Follow the [styleguides](#styleguides)
 3. After you submit your pull request, verify that all [status checks](https://help.github.com/articles/about-status-checks/) are passing.
-5. Request a GitHub review by one of the core developpers (e.g. @mathbagu @geofjamg @MioRtia)
+5. Request a GitHub review by one of the core developers (e.g. @mathbagu @geofjamg @MioRtia)
 6. Follow their instructions or discuss about the requested changes.
 Please don't take criticism personally, it is normal to iterate on this step several times.
 7. Repeat step 6 until the pull request is merged !